Dortmund–Ems Canal barge: Standardization and C.E.M.T.

 The significance of the Dortmund–Ems Canal barge is that it became one of the standard ships that determine the size of European waterways.
-This hapenned in phases.
+This happened in phases.
 The first phase was that authorities took the Dortmund–Ems Canal into consideration while planning new or upgraded canals.
 The second phase consisted of the agreements by the Conférence européenne des ministres des Transports (CEMT) in the 1950s.
 The 1992 classification resolution mentioned the Dortmund–Ems Canal barge as Gustav Koenigs.

 The first phase runs from 1899 till the mid 1950s.
 The standardization of barges became important in the 19th century.
 The sheer size and length of the Dortmund–Ems Canal made that other canal projects standardized to its measurements.
 In 1917, the initial design for the Van Starkenborgh Canal in the northern Netherlands called for a canal suitable for barges of 67 by 8.20 by 2 m.
 In the end, the Dutch chose a bigger size based on their own system.

 In the 1950s the barge became part of international agreements.
 The European transport ministers, united in the C.E.M.T. made some agreements on the European inland waterways.
 It stated that there were five types (classes) of European towed barges and four classes of German self-propelled barges.
 The Dortmund–Ems Canal towed barge and Gustav Koenigs were both class III with a beam of 8.20 m, a draft of 2.50 m, and a capacity of 1,000t and 930t.

 In 1992 a third phase started.
 The European transport ministers agreed that all their inland waterways should be based on a classification.
 This was the well known CEMT 1992 classification.
 The Dortmund–Ems Canal barge / Gustav Koenigs formed class III of canals for vessels west of the Elbe.
 Its dimensions would be length: 67–80 m, beam 8.20 m, draft 2.50 m, and tonnage 650-1000t.